-The Importance of Baby Teeth in Waukesha
+The Importance of Baby Teeth in Waukesha WI

-Even though they’re not even visible, baby teeth start growing even before a child is born and continues this growth once the child leaves the womb.
+Even though they’re not even visible, baby teeth start growing even before a child is born and continue this growth once the child leaves the womb.
 The first signs of teeth “erupting” may appear as early as three months, and the growth spurt for teeth begins in earnest after the six-month mark.
 In the ordinary course of events, the full set of baby teeth will have erupted by the age of three.

 It’s during this time that you will have to think about brushing a child’s teeth and being more careful about monitoring their oral health.
 You will also have to make a judgment about how to handle that most childlike of infant activities, thumbsucking since this activity can have an impact on tooth growth.